Who we are

 External Board Members

-- Professor Darrell Evans, Deputy Vice-Chancellor (Academic), University of Newcastle
+- Professor Darrell Evans, Faculty of Health and Medicine, University of Newcastle

-- Stephanie Foster, Deputy Secretary, Department of the Prime Minister and Cabinet
+- Ms Stephanie Foster PSM, Deputy Secretary Governance, Department of the Prime Minister and Cabinet

 - Dr Margot McCarthy, Deputy Secretary, Department of Health

-- Brendan Pearson, Senior Trade Advisor, Office of the Minister for Trade, Tourism and Investment
+- Brendan Pearson, Senior Adviser, International - Trade and Investment, Office of the Prime Minister

 - Catherine Walker, former senior AusAID officer